Chapel of Rest, Bourne

 The Chapel of Rest is a Grade II listed cemetery chapel in Bourne, Lincolnshire.
-It was built in 1854-5 in Gothic Revival style, and designed by the noted local architect Edward Browning.
-It consisted of Anglican and Nonconformist chapels in a single building.
+It was built in 1854–5 in Gothic Revival style, and designed by the noted local architect Edward Browning.
+It consisted of both Anglican and Nonconformist chapels in a single building.

 History

+Construction

 The chapel was designed by Edward Browning in February 1854, for the new town cemetery, and opened in May 1855.
 It had a T-plan, forming an unusual layout of two chapels in one building, with a prominent rose window above the door in the gable on the east side, featuring geometrical tracery.
 It is considered of special historic interest as it is an early example of cemetery architecture outside of London, following the passing of the Burial Act 1853, by Historic England.
 It passed to the ownership of Bourne Urban District Council in 1899 following reorganisations of local government from the Local Government Act 1888, and then Bourne Town Council in 1974, following the former's abolition following the passing of the Local Government Act 1972.